V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

 I propose we have groups of servers handling entities.
 Each server is synchronized with mvsqlite.

-The servers do not share (independently access) the same memory or storage.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

 We assume we're using Godot Engine 4 with float is doubles.

-None of the godot-mvsqlite servers talk to each other.
-Only the fdb instances with mvstore talk to each other.
+The servers do not share (independently access) the same memory or storage.

 We can track the entity's visibility and have a packed byte array per frame.